ultima-ib/ultima/README.md

 ds.ui()
 ```

+Then navigate to `http://localhost:8000` or checkout `http://localhost:8000/swagger-ui` for the OpenAPI documentation.

 ## Rust
 Note: currently if you want to use inbuild functionality of the .ui() method (instead of using a template like [template_drivers](https://github.com/ultima-ib/ultima/tree/master/template_drivers)) you have to
 1. Build Frontend